WalletWasabi/WasabiDoc/docs/why-wasabi/NetworkLevelPrivacy.md

 ---

-Bitcoin is a peer to peer network of full nodes which define, verify, and enforce the Nakamoto consensus rules.
+Bitcoin is a peer to peer network of full nodes which define, verify, and enforce the Bitcoin consensus rules.
 There is a lot of communication between them and metadata can be used to de-anonymize Bitcoin users.

 ## Problem

-_**Clearnet light clients**_
+#### Clearnet light clients

 When the communication to the network is unencrypted over clearnet, then there is an easy correlation of the Bitcoin transactions to the IP address of the peer who sent it.
 The IP address can even be used to find the physical location of the user!

-A Bitcoin full node broadcasts not just the transaction of its user, but it also gossips all of the other transactions that it has received from its peers.
+A Bitcoin full node broadcasts not just the transactions of its user, but it also gossips all of the other transactions that it has received from its peers.
-Thus it is very difficult to find out which transactions are sent from which full node.
+Thus it is very difficult to find out which transactions originated from which full node.
-However, when a node or wallet does not gossip all transactions, but only the transactions of the user, then it is easier to find out which node has sent that specific transaction.
+However, when a node or a wallet does not gossip all transactions, but only the transactions of its user, then it is easier to find out which node has sent those specific transactions.

 ## Wasabi's Solution

-_**Full node by default & block filters over tor**_
+#### Full node by default & block filters over tor

 Wasabi checks if there is a local Tor instance installed, and if so, it uses this to onion-route all the traffic to and from the network.
 If Tor is not already installed, then it is accessed automatically from within Wasabi.
 This means that by default, all network communication is secured from outside snooping and the IP address is hidden.

 In order to fully verify everything, running a full node is essential.
-If [bitcoind](https://github.com/bitcoin/bitcoin) is installed on the same computer as Wasabi, then it will automatically and by default connect to the full node.
+If [bitcoind](https://github.com/bitcoin/bitcoin) is installed and run on the same computer as Wasabi, then it will automatically and by default connect to the full node.
 It is also possible to connect Wasabi to a remote full node on another computer by specifying the local IP address or Tor hidden service in the settings.
 Then, Wasabi pulls the verified blocks from the full node, and it also broadcasts the transactions to the P2P network from this full node.